wudalu/aether-frame/docs/adk_session_lifecycle_strategy.md

 ### Functional scope
 1. **Idle eviction & cleanup (Runner/Agent/Session)**
-   - 定时扫描 `ChatSessionInfo.last_activity`（可复用现有字段），针对超出阈值（如 30 分钟）的业务会话：
+   - Periodically scan `ChatSessionInfo.last_activity` (existing field).
+For sessions that exceed the threshold (e.g., 30 minutes):
-     1. 记录原始 transcript（可作为后续摘要输入，MVP 阶段允许暂存原文）。
+     1. Persist the raw transcript (can feed the summariser later; raw storage is acceptable for MVP).
-     2. 调用 `cleanup_chat_session` 触发 session/runnner/agent 一体化销毁。
+     2. Call `cleanup_chat_session` to tear down the session, runner, and agent together.
-     3. 将清理结果写入结构化日志，便于审计。
+     3. Emit structured logs describing the cleanup for auditing purposes.
-   - 提供配置项控制 idle 超时及是否开启清理。
+   - Provide configuration to control the idle timeout and whether cleanup is enabled.

-2. **受控复用（当期）+ 预留恢复接口**
+2. **Controlled reuse (current model) + placeholder recovery hook**
-   - 继续沿用“Agent/Runner 可复用”的策略，要求业务层维持同一 `chat_session_id`，并在复用前校验 runner/agent 状态。
+   - Continue reusing agents/runners when the business layer keeps the same `chat_session_id`, validating runner/agent health before reuse.
-   - Idle 清理后暂不自动重建；下一次请求若触发“未找到 session”，业务可判断是否调用预留恢复入口。
+   - After idle cleanup we do not auto-rebuild; when the next request sees “session not found,” business logic can decide whether to invoke the recovery endpoint.
-   - 预留恢复 API（目前为空实现），为后续补充历史注入、Runner 重建等能力做准备。
+   - Provide a stub recovery API that future work can extend with history injection and runner recreation.

-3. **可观测性（MVP 范围）**
+3. **Observability (MVP scope)**
-   - 已增强的 DEBUG 日志基础上，补充 idle 清理相关日志与指标打点（如清理原因、 idle 时长、重建耗时）。
+   - Extend existing DEBUG logging with idle cleanup metrics (reason, idle duration, rebuild latency).
-   - 记录业务 `chat_session_id`、内部 `adk_session_id` 与 `agent_id` 的关键生命周期事件，方便排查复用问题。
+   - Record key lifecycle events for `chat_session_id`, internal `adk_session_id`, and `agent_id` to simplify troubleshooting.

-> 摘要与长期存储仍作为后续增强（可在 Phase 2 处理），MVP 先确保资源可控释放与复用稳定。
+> Summaries and long-term storage remain future enhancements (Phase 2).
+The MVP focuses on controllable cleanup and stable reuse.

 ### Effort & Dependencies